Balancingrock/classic-jekyll-theme/README.md

 - Bugfix: sites not hosted at the domain root would have the wrong 'home' link.

+Release 1.8.2

+- Quickfix for screwup in 1.8.1

 ## Upgrade information

 ### from 0.2.6 to 1.0.0